+There is a strong presumption under Arizona law that all assets and debts a couple accumulates during marriage are community or marital property.
 Distinguishing community property from separate property can become very complicated, especially if one spouse owns a business or other asset to which the other contributed labor or funds during the marriage.
 If you have a complex property situation, you may need to consult an attorney for advice.
-Spouses who can’t decide what belongs to whom will have to let a court decide whether commingled property was a gift to the marriage or whether the original owner should be reimbursed in whole or in part.
+Spouses who can’t decide what belongs to whom will have to let a court determine whether commingled property was a gift to the marriage or whether the original owner should be reimbursed in whole or in part.

 If a debt is assigned to one spouse, the other can ask the court to put a lien on that spouse’s separate property as security for payment of the debt.
-However, it’s a better practice to try to pay off all the marital debts when the divorce is finalized—if you are selling the family home or one spouse is buying the other out, there’s often a refinancing of the house loan that provides an opportunity to do this.
+Usually it’s a better practice to try to pay off all the marital debts before the divorce is finalized—if you're selling the family home or one spouse is buying the other out, there’s often a refinancing of the house loan that provides an opportunity to do this.

 To learn more about how property is divided after a divorce, please see our section on Property & Divorce.
 For more information on issues surrounding divorce in Arizona, see Arizona Divorce and Family Laws.